Get the newsletter.

 Hearty Ground Venison Stew

+Hello, my deer!
 This hearty, easy ground venison recipe for stew makes a nourishing dinner loaded with herbs, vegetables, and a splash of red wine for tons of flavor.
+(Originally published December 2024.)

-Venison is comparatively lean, so that eliminated burgers.
-But a nice ground venison stew, perhaps?
-With its long cook time and layers of flavor to tone down any overly-gamey notes, stew was just the thing.
+Venison is comparatively lean, so that eliminates burgers.
+But a nice ground venison stew?
+With its long cook time and layers of flavor to tone down any overly-gamey notes, stew is just the thing.

 How to Cook Venison to Make It Tender and Flavorful

-A common complaint about venison is that the meat is stringy, tough, and strong-flavored.
-And no wonder: It’s a very lean, wild animal with minimal body fat.
+A common complaint about venison is stringy, tough, and strong-flavored meat.
+This makes sense.
+Deer a very lean, wild animal with minimal body fat.
 But when handled correctly, venison can taste great.

 Using ground meat in the venison stew already helps eliminate the stringy, too-tough quality.
 The key here is to 1) salt the venison in advance, 2) brown it, and 3) break it up a lot when cooking.
 This will make your venison tender.